BUTANE-Smart-Chain/Butane-docs/docs/use/transfer-tokens/index.md

 Once connected to the Butane network, you can use your wallet to transfer tokens peer-to-peer without the need for a bank or an intermediary payment service.
 This gives you full ownership of your assets but also full responsibility for safekeeping your passwords.

-Using either your wallet directly or connecting it to a dApp like the [Butane Assets page](https://app.Butane.org/assets), gives you access to view your token balances, transfer tokens on the Butane network, or deposit & withdraw tokens from & to other blockchain networks.
+Using either your wallet directly or connecting it to a dApp like the  gives you access to view your token balances, transfer tokens on the Butane network, or deposit & withdraw tokens from & to other blockchain networks.

 ## View Balances